lorforlinux/docs.beagleboard.io/boards/beaglev/fire/02-quick-start.rst

 What's included in the box?
 ****************************

-When you purchase a brand new BeagleV Fire, In the box you'll get:
+When you purchase a brand new BeagleV-Fire, In the box you'll get:

 .. todo:: add image & information about box content.